COIN INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Coinbase Global, Inc. Investors With Substantial Losses Have Opportunity To Lead...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Coinbase Global, Inc. ("Coinbase" or "the Company") (NASDAQ: COIN ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+23, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Coinbase Global, Inc. (“Coinbase” or“the Company”) (NASDAQ: COIN) and certain of its officers.

 Class Definition